 Sale of Business

 Once you’ve decided to sell your business, many important decisions will need to be made before the transfer can happen.
 A major element of the sale of a business is a contract.
-The business law lawyers at Wilson, Rollins, Dellmyer and Brown can draft and negotiate a contract that protects your interests.
+The business law lawyers at Wilson, Rollins & Brown can draft and negotiate a contract that protects your interests.

 Transfer of Shares